TotallySly/001.-OWN-PROJECT--football-training-website--html-css/README.md

 #### Submitted Form

-  - We won't expect the user to stay long on this page.
+  - I won't expect the user to stay long on this page.
 Hence the simple design of a background colour and font, which is in keeping with the style of the website.
   - The user wants to know we have received the form, and that they we welcome at training, therefore there are no visual distractions.
-  - Lorem

 ![Submitted Form](assets/readme-images/features-formsubmit.png)